Everything you need to know about retreats

 What is a retreat?

-Twenty years ago, saying “retreat” conjured up an image of wellness, like a yoga retreat or a silent Buddhist retreat.
+Twenty-years ago, saying “retreat” conjured up an image of wellness, like a yoga retreat or a silent buddhist retreat.
 It was very spiritual and very holistic.
-You could also go on a language learning retreat, but these experiences are often more similar to study abroad programs than true retreats.
+You could also go on a language learning retreat, but these experiences are often more similar to study abroad programmes than true retreats.

 The New Retreat